Skip to content

 Foreign Keys#

 Foreign keys have two parts.
-The first part are the consistency checks that the foreign key defines.
+The first part is the consistency checks that the foreign key defines.
 The checks are executed in a special prepare-to-commit phase executed when starting to commit.
 If this phase is successful the transaction will be committed, otherwise it will be aborted.

 The second part is the cascading actions.
 These are executed exactly as the other triggering operations.
 One special thing to consider about foreign keys is however that triggers can fire recursively.
 One small change is capable of triggering very massive changes.
 This is not desirable, it is important to consider this when defining your foreign key relations.